 Closed: Closed on maintenance days

-When is the Best Season to See Lavender in Hokkaido?
+When is the lavender blooming season in Hokkaido?

-The type of lavender planted in the Furano region are mainly early bloomers, which start blooming in late June and are in full bloom from early to mid-July.
-The late bloomers will begin blooming in early July and are in full bloom from mid to late July.
+Lavender season in Hokkaido starts in late June and is in full bloom from early to mid-July.
+Late-blooming lavender varieties will begin flowering in early July and peak from mid to late July.

-So the best period to visit is in July, especially between July 10-25 is probably ideal.
+The best time to see Hokkaido lavender is in July, especially between July 10-25.
 Harvesting will start in August so visit by the end of July by the latest.

 What did you think of the lavender fields in the Furano region?
 For everyone planning to travel to Furano to view lavender, be sure not to miss the best season and enjoy your lavender sightseeing!